Updates, commentary, training and advice on immigration and asylum law

 General grounds for refusal: alleged deception, false information and innocent mistakes

 Making a mistake on an immigration application form can be disastrous.
-If the mistake is interpreted by officials as an attempt to mislead or deceive, the application may be refused.
-If the application was for entry clearance, it can also lead to a ten-year ban on re-entry to the UK.
+If the mistake is interpreted by officials as an attempt to mislead or deceive, the application may be refused and can also lead to a ten-year ban on re-entry to the UK.

-Following a Court of Appeal decision that drew a distinction between submission of a false document and the use of deception, this distinction has now made it into the immigration rules.
+Following a Court of Appeal decision that drew a distinction between submission of a false document and the use of deception, this distinction was inserted into the immigration rules.
 The relevant rules are set out in Part 9 of the immigration rules at paragraphs 9.7.1 to 9.8.7.
 These must be read with paragraph 9.1.1 which sets out which sections of Part 9 do not apply to certain applications, for example Appendix FM.

 There are Home Office policies that may be useful if such a situation does arise, although of course it is far, far preferable to avoid such a problem in the first place.